kleinerELM/museum_touch_kiosk/README.md

 and process them using `./deepzoom/create_dzi.py` which utilizes [deepzoom.py](https://github.com/openzoom/deepzoom.py).
 The lib `deepzoom.py` has to be fixed to work properly with modern python libs.
 I fixed it in [this](https://github.com/kleinerELM/deepzoom.py) fork for Python 3.x under windows using `pillow` 11.1.0 .

+- the web version uses `index_website.html` and the touchscreen version `index.html` as entry page.

 ## Kiosk-PC preparation